-In 24 hours I was told that everything my family and I had worked for 84 years would be taken away, said Frank Blankenbeckler of Carlisle Chevrolet Co in Waxahachie, Texas, choking back tears.
+In 24 hours, I was told that everything my family and I had worked for 84 years would be taken away, Frank Blankenbeckler of Carlisle Chevrolet Co in Waxahachie, Texas, said choking back tears.
 Blankenbeckler received closure notices from both GM and Chrysler over two days in May.

 The Texas attorney general on Friday objected to GM's sale plan, saying the new franchise agreements substantially changed the dealerships' relationships with GM, stripped their right of protest, could require them to take inventory and denied them the right to market other brands in violation of state law.

 GM seeks this court's seal of approval for its abusive and oppressive conduct, the Texas objection filed with the U.S. Bankruptcy Court states.
 This court should not, however, condone GM's strong arm tactics.